Graded supermanifolds and homogeneity: Conclusions

-Of course, this paper is only the beginning of a deeper exploration into this fascinating area of differential geometry, which warrants further development, including applications.
-In particular, one could introduce the concept of homogeneous structures on homogeneity supermanifolds for a much broader class of structures than those discussed here, such as homogeneous principal bundles, homogeneous connections, homogeneous Riemannian manifolds, or homogeneous contact structures.
-It would also be intriguing to develop a homogeneous analog of Darboux’s classification of Pfaffian forms.
-We plan to address these topics in a future paper.
+This paper represents only an initial step in a broader investigation of homogeneity structures in differential geometry, and many directions remain to be explored.
+In particular, one may introduce homogeneous structures on homogeneity supermanifolds for a much wider class of geometric objects than those considered here, including homogeneous principal bundles, homogeneous connections, homogeneous Riemannian manifolds, and homogeneous contact structures.
+Another promising direction is the development of a homogeneous analogue of Darboux’s classification of Pfaffian forms.
+We plan to address some of these topics in future work.

 { 1cm}

 Katarzyna GRABOWSKA\\ Faculty of Physics, University of Warsaw\\ ul.
 Pasteura 5, 02-093 Warszawa, Poland \\Email: konieczn@fuw.edu.pl\\ https://orcid.org/0000-0003-2805-1849\\

 Janusz GRABOWSKI\\ Institute of Mathematics, Polish Academy of Sciences\\ ul. \'Sniadeckich 8, 00-656 Warszawa, Poland \\Email: jagrab@impan.pl\\ https://orcid.org/0000-0001-8715-2370